Toy breed

 Warning Signs: Is Your Chihuahua Overweight or Underweight?

 Chihuahua changes can be subtle in appearance but meaningful by percentage of body weight.
+Use hands-on body condition checks instead of judging from coat, photos, or a single weigh-in.

 Signs of extra weight